ExistensialReset/flowmosr/guides/AI/HUMAN_MIRRORS_MANUAL.md

 ## 7. OVERSIGHT PRINCIPLES

-- Absolute neutrality: Mirrors inform, do not command
+- No partisan authority: Mirrors must not use their position to advance personal, donor, institutional or political interests.
+They remain Life-aligned, context-aware and accountable to the community.

 - Transparency: Logs accessible to community
 - Accountability: Mirrors answerable to Node community, not external entities